 In-Firm Documentation Requirements

-The following must be submitted for in-firm CPE hours reported:
+If you work for a firm NOT registered with NASBA as a CPE provider, the following must be submitted for in-firm CPE hours reported:

 - Course agenda and/or outline